Darwinkel/european-researchers-night-software/README.md

 ## UI/UX
 As a user:
-- When opening a new session, I have to accept a consent form
+- When opening a new session, I have to accept a consent form and select either Dutch or English
 - I have to come up with a novel short story, similar to, but not based on, existing stories
 - I suggest a "random" shuffle of the sentences
   - The system also generates a true random shuffle
-- I am provided with some unbiased, nonsuggestive random examples
+- I am provided with some unbiased, nonsuggestive random ideas for stories
 - I am provided with some random suggestions for themes or subjects
 - I can optionally leave my sex and age demographics after the survey